 (i) Inventories

 Inventories are stated at the lower of cost and net realisable value.
-Costs comprise direct materials and, where
+Costs comprise of direct materials

-less than one year and the same are charged to the Statement of Profit and Loss as and when issued for consumption.
+life is less than one year and the same are charged to the Statement of Profit and Loss as and when issued

 (j) Taxes